ginni-dudgeon/MechaCar_Statistical_Analysis/README.md

 <img width="628" alt="T test for lot 3" src="https://user-images.githubusercontent.com/105091538/193432128-12782bba-7625-4b2b-a850-921b9a94662f.png">

 Overall the null hypothesis cannot be rejecte due to lots 1 and 2 showing a similar distribution.

+## Study Design: MechaCar vs Competition

+There are several metrics that should be considered when comparing MechaCar to competitos.
+Consumers researching cars would be most interested in include cost, car color, city fuel efficiency, highway fuel efficiency, horsepower, maintenance cost, and safety rating.

+What metric or metrics are you going to test?
+The most important metrics to test are safety ratings and highway fuel efficiency.

+What is the null hypothesis or alternative hypothesis?
+The null hypothesis would be zero.
+The alternative hypothesis would be a number other than zero.

+What statistical test would you use to test the hypothesis?
+And why?
+A multiple linear regression using statittics would be the best way to test the hypothesis.

+What data is needed to run the statistical test?
+The data needed to run a statistical test is a sample of cars from both MechaCar and a competitor.
+Information included woult be the safety ratings and highway fuel efficiency.